caefisica/web-main/SECURITY.md

 ## Security Issue Reports

-The Centro de Apoyo al Estudiante de Física (CAE-Física) team takes security issues on our website very seriously.
+The Centro de Apoyo al Estudiante de Física (@caefisica) team takes security issues on our website very seriously.
 We appreciate your efforts to responsibly disclose your findings, and we will do our best to recognize your contributions.

 ### What to Report